videni/sublime-text/README.md

 # Intro

-Packages picked for PHP and web development spectically
+Packages picked for PHP and web development specially

 # Usage
 ```